 Since taking over his father’s trattoria with his late brother Jonray in 2006 and transforming it into one of the South West’s most acclaimed restaurants, Peter Sanchez-Iglesias has established himself as one of the country’s most talented chefs.
 With everything from a Michelin-starred tapas joint to a rooftop Mexican restaurant now to his name, he continues to demonstrate his impressive ability to create refined yet highly accessible menus.

 Chefs often talk of being immersed in the industry from a young age but few can claim this more than Peter Sanchez-Iglesias, who grew up living above his parents’ Bristol trattoria and by the age of seventeen had taken charge of the kitchen.
-Having gone on to turn Casamia (now closed) into a cutting-edge Michelin-starred restaurant alongside his brother, as well as open a flurry of other equally renowned restaurants covering a variety of different cuisines, it’s fair to say that Peter is a chef with both immense skill and ambition.
+Having gone on to turn the now-closed Casamia into a cutting-edge Michelin-starred restaurant alongside his brother, as well as open a flurry of other equally renowned restaurants covering a variety of different cuisines, it’s fair to say that Peter is a chef with both immense skill and ambition.

 Peter was just fourteen when his parents opened Casamia in 1999 in the Bristol suburb of Westbury-on-Trym but, already obsessed with food, he was quickly enthralled by the goings-on in the kitchen and began to help out.
 ‘I’d just spend time watching the chefs and was totally captivated by what they were doing and creating,’ he smiles, ‘cookery has always been this amazing marriage between creativity and food for me.’
 Living above an Italian restaurant whilst having a father with Spanish roots also meant that Peter had a wide range of different culinary influences growing up, which is clear to see in his portfolio of restaurants today.
 ‘Dad had wanted to open a Spanish restaurant initially,’ explains Peter, ‘but it just didn’t make sense in Bristol at the time.
 What that did mean though, is that at home he’d cook us Spanish dishes like paella every few weeks to introduce us to different types of produce.
 We’d obviously also then get leftover food from the restaurant brought back in cartons.
 Pizza was always the holy grail.’